maxpmaxp/pdfreader/doc/examples/extract_image.rst

 Try to open it and see any differences.
 It's absolutely the same as in the document.

-Now you can manipulate `pil_image` with usual PIL methods: manipulate, rotate, convert, blur, split, inverse, merge and so on, so on, so on.
+Now you can manipulate `pil_image` with usual PIL methods: rotate, convert, blur, split, inverse, merge and so on, so on, so on.

 Extracting Images: a very simple way
 ------------------------------------

-A very simple way also exisit.
+A very simple way also exisits.
-To extract all displayed XObject and Inline Images on the page :class:`~pdfreader.SimplePDFViewer`:
+Use :class:`~pdfreader.SimplePDFViewer` To extract all displayed XObject and Inline Images on the page:

 .. doctest::